Looking for amazing places to go hiking on Lanai? Find out the 5 best Lanai hikes to do on this gorgeous Hawaiian island. Scroll down to see them all!

 Length: 5 mile hike

-The trail is well shaded with lush green trees and neat flowers and plants you will come across.
+The trail is well-shaded with lush green trees and neat flowers and plants you will come across.
+This Lanai hiking destination offers such diverse experiences, and this trail is no exception.
 It’s also a great hike for the whole family, as it’s a pretty safe trail.

 Keep an eye out for deer and sheep that graze down on the slopes of Maunalei Gulch.

-Once you reach the top, there are great views of the surrounding island and Koloiki Ridge making the whole hike worth it.
+Once you reach the top, you will have spectacular views of the surrounding island and Koloiki Ridge, making the whole hike worth it.

 2. Munro Trail Loop